-Beautiful Loretta Young stars as psychology professor, Wilma Tuttle, in this 1949 mystery-thriller.
+Beautiful Loretta Young stars as psychology professor Wilma Tuttle, in this 1949 mystery-thriller.
 The pretty professor puts her career and life in jeopardy when she allows one of her students, Bill Perry (Douglas Dick), to drive her home.
 Perry attacks the professor and while fighting him off with a tire iron, Wilma kills the would-be rapist.
-Panic-stricken, the professor flees and does not report the seemingly justified killing to the police.
+Panic-stricken, she flees and does not report the seemingly justified killing to the police.
 Guilt, shame and fear haunt Professor Tuttle while a determined policeman (Wendell Corey) closes in.

 Affair in Trinidad

 Hot tropical passion makes for murder in 1952's Affair in Trinidad.
 Rita Hayworth stars as a sexy widow and nightclub chanteuse, Chris Emery.
 Less the grieving widow than a femme fatale, Chris seems to be attracted to the very man who might have murdered her husband.
 The victim's brother, Steve (Glenn Ford), arrives in Trinidad to discover that not only has his brother has been murdered but he feels alternately outraged at Chris' steamy and sexy demeanor and increasingly physically attracted to his brother's wanton widow.